Tagging

 Sometimes a request will get two separate tags that seem to be redundant.
 For example:

-Admin-defined tags
+User tags

-Unlike automatic tags, admin-defined tags do not need to be unique.
+Unlike system tags, admin-defined tags do not need to be unique.
 Therefore, admins can use them to combine different categories of requests for later processing.
 For example, there might be several different Global Filters, each of which defines a category of requests to be allowlisted.
 An admin might specify the same tag (e.g., trusted

 ) for each one, and then have that tag configured in an ACL Profile to be exempted from content filtering.